[playht_player width=”100%” height=”175″ voice=”Richard (en-US)”]

-Ensure your titles are within the 70-character limit to avoid trimming by search engines.
+Ensure your titles are within the 50-character limit to avoid trimming by search engines or skewing on mobile.
 And don’t forget to make your titles punchy as they can directly influence content engagement rates.

 How Do You Come Up With Ideas for Micro Content?